paigeweber13/fine-hardware-visualization/README.md

  - try to use kerncraft and other performance monitoring suites

 ### Detailed todo
+ - stability issues with likwid
+   - port counters sometimes reporting 1.8e19 for values
+   - convolution sometimes not instrumenting one region?
+     - compiler optimization?

  - look into approaches of others
    - what are people using these counters for?
    - Is anyone doing things like this?

  - make convolution into a case study
+   - do port numbers make sense?
    - nothing is reporting as being saturated... but maybe we are saturating one scalar single precision float unit?
    - must be something with CPU, because memory is not the bottleneck.